APTrust/registry/notes.md

 ## Foreign Keys

 Many tables do not include properly-defined foreign key constraints.
 The premis_events table is an example.
 Its intel obj id and generic file id columns should be proper foreign keys to the related tables.

+As we add foreign keys, we need to change datatypes as well.
+All of the 32-bit integer serial IDs and the foreign keys that refer to them will need to change to 64-bit integers.

+The Pharos DB already had the following formal foreign key definitions:

+- checksums.generic\_file\_id -> generic\_files.id
+- storage\_records.generic\_file\_id -> generic\_files.id
+- users.institution\_id -> institutions.id

+The migrations file will need to add the following, pointing to the obvious places.
+We also need to index these fields, if they're not already indexed, because Postgres doesn't automatically index foreign keys.

+- checksums.generic\_file\_id
+- generic\_files.institution\_id
+- generic\_files.intellectual\_object\_id
+- institutions.member\_institution\_id (to institution\_id)
+- intellectual\_objects.institution\_id
+- premis\_events.generic\_file\_id
+- premis\_events.institution\_id
+- premis\_events.intellectual\_object\_id
+- storage\_records.generic\_file\_id
+- work\_items.generic\_file\_id
+- work\_items.institution\_id
+- work\_items.intellectual\_object\_id

+Note that as of Feb.
+2021, we're skipping changes to the bulk\_delete tables, email tables, confirmation\_tokens and some others.
+We'll decide later whether we keep these tables or rearchitect them.

+## Tables To Drop or Rearchitect

+- ar\_internal\_metadata - No longer required once we stop using ActiveRecord.
+- bulk\_delete\_jobs - Likely still required, but need review to ensure the structure still serves our needs.
+- bulk\_delete\_jobs\_emails - Consolidate all email tables into one.
+- bulk\_delete\_jobs\_generic\_files - Probably still required, since it lists which files should be deleted by a job.
+- bulk\_delete\_jobs\_institutions - Huh?
+- bulk\_delete\_jobs\_generic\_files - Probably still required, since it lists which objects should be deleted by a job.
+- confirmation\_tokens - WTF is this?
+- emails - I get why it's there, but the structure makes no sense.
+- emails\_generic\_files - Why?
+- emails\_intellectual\_objects - More why?
+- emails\_premis\_events - Seeing a pattern here.
+- emails\_work\_items - Sigh
+- old\_passwords - Like used chewing gum, probably best to discard.
+This is probably used to prevent users from reusing an old password.
+Need to discuss password policy before deciding what to do about this.
+If we keep it, we have to guarantee the new registry code can use it.
+Who knows what kind of voodoo Rails used when hashing these values?
+- schema\_migrations - Not necessary after we move away from Rails.
+- snapshots - Contains summary info about total deposits as of the first of each month, broken down by each depositor.
+God knows how this is calculated.
+Needs review.
+- usage_samples - No idea what this is.
+The table is empty in the demo DB.
+Check the production DB, and see if there's any code to populate it or display its contents.

+## Other Changes

+intellectual\_obects.bagit\_profile\_identifier should probably be an integer field, pointing to a lookup table containing profile identifiers.
+The actual identifiers are long URLs and we don't need to repeat them 100k times.

 ## Counts